THE HAGUE, 26th September 2024.

 Does not indicate the exact location of defect

-Advantages of RESONIKS AI-Driven ART:
+Advantages of RESONIKS AI-Powered ART:

 Ideal for large production volume